weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

     }
 ```

-See the [documentation](../modules/reader-generator-modules/index.md) for the appropriate module for more information on configurable properties.
+See the [documentation](../model-providers/index.md) for various model provider integrations.

 </details>